mmtree/Celegans_nonlinear_control/README.md

 This is the supplementary code to the paper _Neuro-sensory integration in the nematode C. elegansas anonlinear dynamical system with control_.

+This code will give you a general idea of what to do